neonbjb/tortoise-tts/README.md

 ```

 Be aware that DeepSpeed is disabled on Apple Silicon since it does not work.
 The flag `--use_deepspeed` is ignored.
+You may need to prepend `PYTORCH_ENABLE_MPS_FALLBACK=1` to the commands below to make them work since MPS does not support all the operations in Pytorch.

 ### do_tts.py